StyraInc/styra-run-sdk-java/README.md

 ## Java 10 and Older

-The Styra Run SDK for Java 11, and newer, makes use of `java.net.http.HttpClient` for communicating with the Styra Run API, which isn't available in Java 10, and older.
+The Styra Run SDK for Java 11, and newer, facilitates asynchronous communication with the Styra Run API.
+This implementation isn't available in Java 10, and older; instead, the SDK will fall back to a blocking client for Java 8 and up to, but not including, Java 11.

 The core Styra Run SDK exposes the `ApiClient` interface, which can be implemented to provide a custom HTTP client for connecting to the Styra Run API.
 Implementations can be injected either via the Styra Run builder,